rayoowoo/TimeUsage/README.md

 # Time Usage

 ## Background and Overview
-Time Usage is a data visualization of survey results from the American Time Usage Survey (ATUS), conducted from 2008 to 2018.
+Time Usage is a data visualization of survey results from the American Time Usage Survey (ATUS), conducted from 2009 to 2018, by the Bureau of Labor Statistics.
 The data is largely in average hours per day, categorized by the type of day (e.g. nonholiday weekday), and occasionally by other relevant categories (e.g. gender).
+More information about the survey can be found on [their website](https://www.bls.gov/tus/).

+(Click here)[https://rayoowoo.github.io/TimeUsage] for the live app.

 ## Functionality and MVPs